 A number of Listed and Scheduled buildings, statues and ruins are in the care of the Town Council.
 These are maintained at public expense as part of the built tradition of the town, and attract numerous visitors each year.
 They include:

-Abbey Chapel Tower
+Abbey Chapel Tower, Abbey Bridge

-St John’s Well
+St John’s Well, Benson's Meadow

-Tavistock Abbey - The Scheduling covers land and buildings in Bedford Square and Abbey Place and comprises the standing, ruined and buried remains that together encompass the greater part of Tavistock Abbey (Monument no:29679).
+The Scheduling covers land and buildings in Bedford Square and Abbey Place and comprises the standing, ruined and buried remains that together encompass the greater part of Tavistock Abbey (Monument no:29679).
 The Scheduling also covers Court Gate (Tavistock Museum and Subscription Library), Still House and Betsy Grimbal's Tower.

 The statues of Sir Francis Drake by Boehm (1883, in Plymouth Road) and the 7th Duke of Bedford (1864, in the Guildhall Square Car Park) were erected by public subscription and their care and maintenance is vested in the Council.